Its-donkey/live-stream-alerts/README.md

 When `/alerts` receives a push notification, the server fetches the YouTube watch page for the referenced video, inspects its embedded metadata, and automatically updates the matching streamer record’s `status` when the notification corresponds to a live broadcast.
 No YouTube Data API key is required for this flow.

+### YouTube lease monitor
+The alert server continuously inspects `data/streamers.json` for YouTube subscriptions and automatically renews them when roughly 5% of the lease window remains.
+The renewal window is derived from `hubLeaseDate` (last hub confirmation) plus `leaseSeconds`, so keeping those fields current ensures subscriptions are re-upped before the hub expires them.

 ## API reference
 All HTTP routes are registered in `internal/api/v1/router.go`.
 Update the table below whenever an endpoint is added or altered so this README remains the single source of truth.